1a1a11a/PyMimircache/docs/User/quick_start.rst

 OK, data is ready, now let's play!

+If you want to read your data from cachecow, if you simply use cachecow as an iterator, for example, doing the following:

+    >>> for request in c:
+    >>>     print(c)

 .. note::
-However, if you have a special data format, you can write your own reader in a few lines, see here about how to write your own cache reader :ref:`create_new_cacheReader`.
+If you have a special data format, you can write your own reader in a few lines, see here about how to write your own cache reader :ref:`create_new_cacheReader`.